jingwang/upgradeManager/README.md

 **Topic**

-TOGATEWAY_UPGRADE
+TOGATEWAY/UPGRADE

-TOGATEWAY_UPGRADE/$gatewayId
+TOGATEWAY/UPGRADE/$gatewayId

 **Description**

-The cloud server send this message to initiate a software upgrade to all gateways (UPGRADE) or a specific gateway (UPGRADE/$gatewayId)
+The cloud server sends this message to initiate a software upgrade to all gateways (TOGATEWAY/UPGRADE) or a specific gateway (TOGATEWAY/UPGRADE/$gatewayId)

 **Direction**